yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ## <a name="append"></a>CSimpleStringT:: Append

-Dołącza obiekt do istniejącego `CSimpleStringT`obiektu. `CSimpleStringT`
+Dołącza obiekt `CSimpleStringT` do istniejącego obiektu `CSimpleStringT`.

 ### <a name="syntax"></a>Składnia